Cybersecurity Tools & Devices/Expert Guide

 5. Netgate 4200 (pfSense Plus)

-For the highly technical team that wants deep control without vendor lock-in.
-Netgate appliances run pfSense, an open-source firewall that can match the routing capabilities of enterprise gear costing ten times as much.
+This is for the technical team that wants total control.
+Netgate appliances run pfSense, an open-source platform that can match the routing power of gear costing ten times more.
+It takes more work to set up, but it avoids vendor lock-in entirely.

 About Network Architect